ILIASSSSSSSSK/KernelSHAP_for_SAC_Explainability_in_Human_Robot_Collaboration/scripts/README.md

   if (durations[i]<10) or (durations[i]>24): #change them based on the durations you want: here the durations of the games must be in the set [10,24]
     ignore_blocks.append(blocks[i])
 ```
 ii\.
-Then it guaranteen that the games with the same initial positions are equally distributed:
+Then it guarantees that the games with the same initial positions are equally distributed:
 ```bash
 print(len(blocks_0),len(blocks_1),len(blocks_2),len(blocks_3)) #this print helps me to see the number of games with the same initial position